ChrisTitusTech/winutil/README.md

 ## Support
-- To morally and mentally support the project, make sure to leave a ⭐️!
+- To morally and mentally support their project, make sure to leave a ⭐️!
 - EXE Wrapper for $10 @ https://www.cttstore.com/windows-toolbox